adelinewang679/CMCV_FA18/documents/design-journey.md

 #### Target Audience(s)

 [Tell us about the specific audience(s) for this website.]
 The audience for this website is potential recruits for the team.
-There are two catagories of recruits: 1.
+There are two categories of recruits: 1.
 Young adults who are currently at Cornell who have heard of the team and have interest in it.
 2. People who are not currently at cornel but looking to come to the school and want to play volleyball at a lower level than varsity.
-The audience also includes teams from other schools.
+The audience also includes teams from other schools who may be sussing out the competition.

 #### Target Audience Needs

 [What are the needs of your target audience(s)?
 Note that these are probably *not* the needs of your client.]

+Our target audience needs to make the decision wether they want to be part of the team or not.
+In order to decide this, we need to give the user a holistic, 360 view of the team.
+They need to know the commitment level, personality, vision, and past looks like of the team.
+The other section of the target audience will most likely be looking more at achievements and team information.
+They will want to see what they team looks like at this current time and who they should look out for.
+They may also be trying to see how they played against other teams in the past.

 ### Initial Design (Milestone 1)